Skip to main content

 See this change in context

-If for some reason you can't upgrade to Drush 13.7.0, please contact a Skpr platform team member as there are workarounds for connecting, but they are not as seemless as Drush sql:cli or similar.
+If for some reason you can't upgrade to Drush 13.7.2, please contact a Skpr Platform Team member as there are workarounds for connecting, but they are not as seamless as Drush sql:cli or similar.

 Testing